Research Officer (UK – Remote working)

 - Assisting clients with specimen applications required for particular sources (eg hospitals/IRB approvals).

-- Assisting the Director with technical information for presentations, applications to partner sites, project lists.
+- Assisting the CEO with technical information for presentations, applications to partner sites, project lists.

 - We are occasionally invited to write related articles/reviews for journals, so there may be co-authorship opportunities.